 This is a two-year course which focuses on the lifestyle and culture, as well as the literature of the ancient Romans and Greeks.
 In Year 10 pupils learn about women, both real and mythological, from ancient Athens, Sparta and Rome.
 They explore the identity and status of these women and how they were viewed according to the visual and literary sources of the time.
 In Year 11, pupils study the Odyssey by Homer with the focus on analysis and evaluation of the style, themes and characterisations found in the text.
 This is complimented by study of the Mycenaean civilisation through discussion of the wide range of sources found from this period, including death masks, jewellery, frescoes and remains of ancient cities.
-Teaching is mostly discussion based, but pupils are encouraged to bring their knowledge and understanding to life through creative homework assignments.
+Teaching is mostly discussion based, but pupils are encouraged to bring their knowledge and understanding to life through creative homework assignments

 The pupils build on the knowledge gained at GCSE with study of more complex works of literature and sources exploring the values of the ancient Romans and Greeks.
-Three out of the four modules studied over the two years are literature based, including ancient epic poetry, Greek theatre as well as philosophy and poetry with the focus on the theme of love.
+All three modules studied over the two years are literature based, including ancient epic poetry, Greek theatre as well as philosophy and poetry with the focus on the theme of love.
 We feel this not only provides continuity in the course, but also builds on the keys skills developed at GCSE.
-For example, studying Homer at AS and Virgil at A2 allows the pupils to see how the writing of epic became more affected by its political context than general moral values.
+For example, studying Homer and Virgil in Years 12 and 13 respectively allows the pupils to see how the writing of epic became more affected by its political context than general moral values.
 As the course progresses we put a focus on improving pupils’ writing techniques and their approaches to analysis and evaluation of the main themes in the texts.

 Enrichment activities at Woodford

 London’s proximity to the school has given us access to some of the very best performances of ancient literature.
-Modern and fresh productions of ‘Ovid’s Tales’, ‘Lysistrata’ and an atmospheric production of Racine’s ‘Britannicus’ at Wilton’s Music Hall have been amongst the highlights enjoyed by pupils studying Classical subjects in Years 11-13.
+A modern production of ‘Medea’ and fresh reimaginings of the poems of Sappho at the Wilton's Music Hall have been amongst the highlights enjoyed by pupils studying Classical subjects in Years 10-13.
 These experiences help bring to life the texts the pupils have studied and also broaden their knowledge and appreciation of the Classical world through exposure to plays not on the syllabus.

 Residential Visits abroad:

-We aim to provide a visit to either Greece or Italy every year for pupils from Years 10-13.
+We aim to provide a visit to either Greece or Italy every year for pupils from Years 11-13.
 Such trips are very popular with the pupils, bringing to life the cultures and history they have studied in the classroom.
-A recent visit to Rome involved a tour of the Colosseum and the Roman forum, whilst in Greece the pupils hiked to the top of the Acropolis to visit the 2,500 year old Parthenon temple.
+A recent visit to the Bay of Naples allowed the students to visit the ancient cities of Pompeii and Herculaneum and climb to the top of Mount Vesuvius to peer into the volcano which destroyed both cities.
 These valuable experiences are backed up by visits to museums and information centres, such as our visit to the Museum of Naples, which gave us a glimpse of the ancient treasures found on the site of Pompeii.

 We encourage pupils in Year 12 to enter essay competitions so that they can show off and further their knowledge of the classical world.
 Selected pupils in Year 12 enter the Cambridge Fitzwilliam College and the Oxford St.John’s College Essay competitions, which covers different disciplines of Classics such as philosophy, history and lyric poetry.
 This serves as an excellent preparation for pupils intending to continue the subject at university.
 Indeed, one of our former Head Girls, Vidya Divakaran, won the Philosophy section of the St.John’s competition, and subsequently went on to study Classics at Cambridge University.